-Response - The existing fence is not original and is proposed to be removed and possibly replaced.
+Response - The existing fence is not original and is proposed to be removed.

 1.16 When possible, replicate a missing historic fence based on photographic evidence.

 Response - n/a.

-1.17 No fence in the front yard is often the most appropriate solution.

-Reserve fences for back yards and behind street facing façades, as the best way to preserve the character of a property.
+- 1.17 No fence in the front yard is often the most appropriate solution. - Reserve fences for back yards and behind street facing façades, as the best way to preserve the character of a property.

-Response - A low picket fence is contemplated in the front yard to define the property and frame the historic building.
+Response - A low picket fence is contemplated in the front yard to define the property and to frame the historic building.
+The Final Design application will include any proposed fence as part of the landscape plan.

-1.18 When building an entirely new fence, use materials that are appropriate to the building type and style.

-The new fence should use materials that were used on similar properties during the period of significance.
+- 1.18 When building an entirely new fence, use materials that are appropriate to the building type and style. - The new fence should use materials that were used on similar properties during the period of significance. - A wood fence is the appropriate solution in most locations.

-- A wood fence is the appropriate solution in most locations. - Ornate fences, including wrought iron, may create a false history are not appropriate for Aspen Victorian landmarks unless there is evidence that a decorative fence historically existed on the site. - A modest wire fence was common locally in the early 1900s and is appropriate for Aspen Victorian properties.
+- Ornate fences, including wrought iron, may create a false history are not appropriate for Aspen Victorian landmarks unless there is evidence that a decorative fence historically existed on the site. - A modest wire fence was common locally in the early 1900s and is appropriate for Aspen Victorian properties.
 This fence type has many desirable characteristics including transparency, a low height, and a simple design.
 When this material is used, posts should be simply detailed and not oversized.

-Response - Side yard fencing is not proposed at this time; however, the applicant is in discussions with the neighboring properties to understand their preference for fencing along the shared lot lines.
+Response - Side yard fencing is not proposed at this time.